EvaFrossard/EvaFrossard.github.io/index.md

 <body>
   <div class="table">
     <!-- Header Row -->
-    <div class="cell header">Data infos</div>
+    <div class="cell header">Stats</div>
     <div class="cell header">Length of decline (weeks)</div>
     <!-- Row 1 -->
     <div class="cell">Median</div>
-    <div class="cell">13.0</div>
+    <div class="cell">17.4</div>
     <!-- Row 2 -->
     <div class="cell">Average</div>
-    <div class="cell">14.97</div>
+    <div class="cell">16</div>
     <!-- Row 3 -->
     <div class="cell">Maximum</div>
     <div class="cell">104</div>
     </div>
 </body>

+From our data, if your experiencing a decline, you might just be in it for more than 3 months... and maybe even forever !
+Let's get those number down for you...

 To make you visualise a bit more, here is a little glimpse at the biggest Youtubers' declines, so you can see how well our detection works (with a little drama too...)!

 <div class="flourish-embed flourish-cards" data-src="visualisation/20775803"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/20775803/thumbnail" width="100%" alt="cards visualization" /></noscript></div>

-<p> Okay, okay, we might just be rubbing salt on the wound right now with loss and declines, let's talk about more positive things... the recovery !
-So what do we considered being an efficient recovery ?
+Okay, okay, we might just be rubbing salt into the wound right now with loss and declines, let's talk about more positive things... the recovery !

+So what do we considered being an **efficient recovery** ?
 Since we do not want you to fall into the unknown for too long, but we still consider normal that a recovery is not happening in a flash, we consider that your recovery was successful if it happened <b>in the span of 16 weeks, or 4 months</b>.
-More and our model will sadly announce that you have one foot in the grave, and that Youtuber might not be a durable hobbie for you... sad, but your mom told you so years ago! <br />
+Yes, that's the median, and that may seem not very ambitious BUT Youtube is not a forgiving space, and we would consider ourselves happy if you do better than half of the population.
+More than 16 weeks and our model will sadly announce that you have one foot in the grave, and that Youtuber might not be a durable hobbie for you... sad, but your mom told you so years ago! <br />

 Here, using our tools, our goal is to put you out of the woods in the less time possible.
-If declines didn't end in 4 months, our program will consider that your recovery has failed.</p>
+If declines didn't end in 4 months, our program will consider that your recovery has failed.

 # Our research team's work/findings on how to maximise your chances of recovery